Snaacky/thewiki/docs/tutorials/mpv.md

 +++ High-End PCs
 For those with high-end hardware, we recommend using [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).

-Download the shader file and place it in your `shaders/` folder.
+Download the shader file and place it in your `shaders` folder.

 To use the shader, add the following to your `mpv.conf`: